Friday, December 18, 2020

 The Holy Bible or Watchtower Publications?

 How is it that Jehovah’s Witnesses sincerely believe obvious heresies even though they appear to study more than most?
 The problem lies with what they respect as the final authority or the standard of truth.
-In their studies, meetings, and literature attention is subtly drawn away from the importance and authority of Scripture and focused on Watchtower publications and teachings, and the superiority of Watchtower insights over other religious groups is emphasized, so that the Watchtower Society becomes their final authority and the Bible becomes a tool for supporting Watchtower teachings.
-When someone puts the words of men above the word of God they naturally interpret Scriptures in relation to publications and human theories instead of interpreting Bible passages in relation to context and the whole Bible.
+In their studies, meetings, and literature attention is subtly drawn away from the importance and authority of Scripture and focused on Watchtower publications and teachings, and the superiority of Watchtower insights over other religious groups is emphasized, so that the Watchtower Society becomes their final authority, and the Bible becomes a tool for supporting Watchtower teachings.
+When someone puts the words of men above the word of God, they naturally interpret Scriptures in relation to publications and human theories instead of interpreting Bible passages in relation to context and the whole Bible.
 (I Timothy 1:5-7; II Timothy 2:15; II Peter 3:16)

 First-hand Bible knowledge from personal Bible study is essential.
 We do need ministers, teachers, Christian fellowship, and Christian literature to help us, and there are difficulties in the Bible, but for the most part the Bible is self-explanatory and self-interpreting when one is familiar with its contents.
 (Psalm 119:130; Proverbs 2:3-6; II Timothy 2:15; 3:16-17; Ephesians 4:11-15; I Peter 2:2)